Gujarati people

 The Gujarati people, or Gujaratis, are an Indo-Aryan ethnolinguistic group native to the Indian state of Gujarat.
 They primarily speak Gujarati, an Indo-Aryan language.
-Gujaratis have diaspora across India as well in a large number of countries around the world.
+Gujaratis have diaspora across India as well as in a large number of countries around the world.

 Geographical locations

 Despite significant migration primarily for economic reasons, most Gujaratis in India live in the state of Gujarat in Western India.
 Gujaratis also form a significant part of the populations in the neighbouring metropolis of Mumbai and union territory of Dadra and Nagar Haveli and Daman and Diu, formerly colonial possessions of Portugal.
 There are very large Gujarati immigrant communities in other parts of India, most notably in Mumbai, Pune, Delhi, Kolkata, Chennai, Bangalore and other cities like Kochi.
 All throughout history.
 Gujaratis have earned a reputation as merchants, industrialists and business entrepreneurs and have therefore been at forefront of migrations all over the world, particularly to regions that were part of the British Empire such as Fiji, Hong Kong, Malaya, Singapore, East Africa, and South Africa.
 Diasporas and transnational networks in many of these countries date back to more than a century.
 In recent decades, larger numbers of Gujaratis have migrated to English-speaking countries such as the United States (especially New Jersey), United Kingdom, Australia, New Zealand, and Canada.